 Things that influence your carb ratios

-Our bodies change over time and so does our eating and exercise patterns.
-And as your body and daily routine changes, you might find that your carb ratio(s) needs to be adjusted.
+Our bodies change over time and so do our eating and exercise patterns.
+And as your body and daily routine change, you might find that your carb ratio(s) needs to be adjusted.

 Here are 5 things that can influence your carb ratios: